abrudz/Link/Install/README.md

      ⎕SE.Link.WSLoaded
  :EndIf
 ```
-Be especially careful to catch all occurances of things like `→`, `→0`, `:GoTo 0`, `:Return` etc. and redirect them to reach the above code before the function terminates.
+Be especially careful to catch all occurrences of things like `→`, `→0`, `:GoTo 0`, `:Return` etc. and redirect them to reach the above code before the callback function terminates.